daniel-h-0/bc250-fsr4-fork/README.md

 **The custom driver is an alternative delivery method, not an extra performance upgrade for DLL users.** Both carry the same FSR optimizations; the tested three-resolution comparison found comparable GPU cost.
-The driver has stricter provider/Proton requirements, provided exclusively for compatibility and convenience.
+The driver has stricter provider/Proton requirements, and is provided exclusively for compatibility and convenience.
 [DLL versus driver: results and limits](docs/driver-rc10.md#dll-versus-driver).

 RC10 reduced measured cold synthetic setup from **22.24 to 19.38 seconds** while